-When North Carolina residents are involved in a car accident, they may suffer serious physical injuries that could include broken bones, damage to internal organs and even a traumatic brain injury.
-However, those who were in a collision may also suffer from emotional trauma known as post-traumatic stress disorder.
+When North Carolina residents are involved in a car accident, they may suffer serious physical injuries that could include broken bones, damage to internal organs, and even a traumatic brain injury.
+However, those who were in a collision may also suffer from emotional trauma known as a post-traumatic stress disorder.

 It is normal for individuals to feel anxious or guilty after surviving a crash.
 In most cases, these feelings fade over time.
 However, if a person is suffering from post-traumatic stress disorder, these feelings may continue long after the accident occurred.
 A person may remain in shock or have feelings that are so strong that they may relive the event.
 In severe cases, the feelings may keep crash survivors from being unable to live normal lives due to fear and uneasiness.
 Someone suffering from post-traumatic stress disorder may have problems with driving, excessively worry and refuse medical tests.